A Tribute and a Farewell

 Executive Director Debbi Edelstein will be retiring in September of this year after 14 years of distinguished leadership.
 This, like most retirements, evokes a range of reactions, from excitement for Debbi that she will finally have time to take some long-planned journeys, to appreciation for all she has done for the organization, to regret at losing a multi-talented and determined colleague.
 We are eager to find a new executive director who can build on the present momentum and deliver the impact described in the organization's vision document developed under Debbi's leadership.

 Debbi's accomplishments are many.
-Indeed, she was recognized this week by the Massachusetts Horticultural Society, which presented her with a Gold Medal.
+Indeed, she was recognized in May by the Massachusetts Horticultural Society, which presented her with a Gold Medal.
 A full recap of her impact must wait until the end of the summer, but highlights include her lead authorship of our new 15-year vision that describes our opportunities—and obligations—in the areas of biodiversity and climate change; the rebranding of the organization to better reflect our mission and capabilities; significant growth in philanthropy and membership; shepherding us through the pandemic with financial and organizational stability; modernizing and expanding our educational programs, which has broadened our reach and impact; and overseeing important initiatives, both solo and with partner organizations, in native plant conservation and horticulture.

 The Board of Trustees has begun a national search for a new executive director.
 Led by Charles Fayerweather, our Governance chair, the search committee has engaged a firm that is active among mission-driven conservation organizations.
 We look forward to seeing a rich selection of candidates.

 Meanwhile, please join me in honoring Debbi's exceptional leadership with a gift to Native Plant Trust's Endowment Fund.